pamelarussell/github-bioinformatics/README.md

 #### `paper/`

-- R markdown documents that generate the figures in the paper
+- R markdown documents that generated the figures in the paper
-- R markdown HTML reports
+- Knitted HTML reports including the figures in the paper

 #### `src/`